Mapsred/ESGI4_Phpunit_TP/README.md

 To install PHPUnit we using Composer

-We have used the command below to install the last version of phpunit
+Optional : We have used the command below to install the last version of phpunit

 ``composer require phpunit/phpunit``

-Using composer we install the project dependencies (phpunit/phpunit)
+Use composer to install the project dependencies (phpunit/phpunit)

 ``composer install``